 Seen from a constitutional point of view the present political dispensation contains a number of important anomalies.
-Although the 1983 Constitution effected some positive changes in this situation (these will be discussed later), important anomalies still exist.
+Although the 1983 Constitution effected some positive changes in this situation (these will be discussed later), important anomaliés still exist.

-One of the most striking anomalies must surely be that the legislator tried, by law, to place all the different population groups, except the whites, in different statutory categories according to ethnic descent, kinship, cultural identification or other physical factors (cf. Chapters 2 and 3).
-Whites however were not classified in this manner despite the fact that they had clearly identifiable characteristics (cf. Chapters 2 and 3).
+One of the most striking anomalies must surely be that the legislator tried, by law, to place all the different population groups, except the whites, in different statutory categories according to ethnic descent, kinship, cultural identification or other physical factors (cf. chapters 2 and 3).
+Whites however were not classified in this manner despite the fact that they had clearly identifiable characteristics (cf. chapters 2 and 3).
 (The only statutory difference regarding the Afrikaans- and English-speaking groups was that some provincial educational ordinances prescribe that white scholars, up to and including Standard 8, must be instructed in their mother tongue.
 This distinction is, however, not transferred to any form of state institution).
 This probably contains one of the most striking contradictions in South Africa's group relations problems.
-As shown in Chapter 3 the fact that this statutory process of group classification for coloureds, Indians and Africans was completely in the hands of the white legislator and had been devised by the white government, was a transparent display of white power manipulation in relation to the other groups and one of the most striking contradictions in South African group relations problems.
+As shown in chapter 3 the fact that this statutory process of group classification for coloureds, Indians and Africans was completely in the hands of the white legislator and had been devised by the white government, was a transparent display of white power manipulation in relation to the other groups one of the most striking contradictions in South African group relations problems.
+As shown in chapter 3 the fact that this statutory process of group classification for coloureds, Indians and Africans was completely in the hands of the white legislator and had been devised by the White government was a transparent display of white power manipulation in relation to the other groups.